 What they want to do, if you look at it objectively, is very clear.

-Their desire is if you take their thinking, their logic to its ultimate conclusion, they they have one goal.
+Their desire is if you take their thinking, their logic to its ultimate conclusion, they have one goal.

-If this incident happened with an AR-15 and the next incident happens with a pistol and the next accident happens with uh a different type of weapon, you know, that you're gonna ban, you're gonna ban, you're gonna ban the criminals will still have the other guns you're talking about.
+And that goal is, okay, if this incident happened with an AR-15 and the next incident happens with a pistol and the next accident happens with a different type of weapon, you know, you're going to ban, you're going to ban, you're going to ban.

-This is not something that's complicated to make on your own with materials that you can acquire every single day, probably at home depot.
+This is not something that's complicated to make on your own with materials that you can acquire every single day, probably at Home Depot.

 You'd have all the materials you need to build that clip if they ban them anyway.

-Some the criminal mind will find a way to circumvent the law.
+The criminal mind will find a way to circumvent the law.

 You know, I brought up the case of the Sarnov brothers.